mumoshu/okra/README.md

 `okra` is the CLI application that consists of the controller and other utility commands for testing.

+Every single `okra` controller's functionality is exposed via respective `okra` CLI commands.
+It may be even possible to build your own CI job that replaces `okra` out of those commands!

 See [CLI](/cli.md) for more information and its usage.

 ## Related Projects